The Smirnov Property for weighted Lebesgue spaces: Mathematical Framework

 (This can, e.g., be achieved by setting $f_i=-g_i$ for any $i\geq 1$.)
 Then for some $\alpha\in (0,1)$, the function $w$, defined by

 is a strictly positive density on $U$.
 By eq.~\eqref{eq: l1}, $f, g\in\mathcal L^1(w)$ and due to \eqref{eq: sum2},

-that is, $f(x)+g(y)\in\mathcal L^q(w)$.
-However, due to \eqref{eq: sur} $f,g\not\in\mathcal L^q(w)$. \begin{remark} This counterexample is constructed such that most of the mass of $w$ is concentrated around the diagonal, thereby mimicking strong dependence.
-(The addition of the background density $w_0$ makes the example density strictly positive -- which is a standing assumption of the paper.
-The latter, in turn, is imposed to keep likelihood ratios, such as \eqref{eq: bound ass} or \eqref{eq: bound inf} well-defined.
+but due to \eqref{eq: sur}, $f$, $g\notin\mathcal L^q(w)$. \begin{remark} \begin{itemize} \item This counterexample is constructed such that most of the mass of $w$ is concentrated around the diagonal, thereby mimicking strong dependence.
+The addition of the background density $w_0$ makes the example density strictly positive -- which is a standing assumption of the paper.
+The latter, in turn, is imposed to keep likelihood ratios, such as \eqref{eq: bound ass} or \eqref{eq: bound inf} well-defined. \item The density $w$ violates any of the sufficient conditions formulated in the previous section to guarantee the Smirnov property.
+First, $w$ is not the finite sum of product densities (cf. Proposition \ref{lem: prod}), which demonstrates that the Smirnov robust is not robust under taking limits.
+Also, the likelihood ratio $w_1 w_2/w\not\in\mathcal L^\infty$, thus Proposition \ref{lem: ess inf}, does not apply. \item The counterexample suggests to choose $f=-g$, which implies that $f(x)+g(y)$ cannot be non-negative.
+In financial applications, where the sum is related to the stochastic discount factor (cf. equation \eqref{eq: sum rel} above, as well as \cite[Figure EC.2 and Section EC.5.2]{gm}), negative signs lead to negative prices of certain, typically not traded, basket options.
+On the other hand, if $f,g\geq 0$, then such counterexample does not exist.
+In fact, since for any $q>1$, we have by Jensen's inequality,

-The example exhibits two crucial properties, each of which being skipped, would let $w$ have the Smirnov property: \begin{itemize} \item $w_1 w_2/w\not\in\mathcal L^\infty$, as can be checked easily.
-However, essentially bounded densities likelihood ratio satisfy, by Lemma \ref{lem: ess inf}, the the Smirnov property. \item $w$ is not the finite sum of product densities.
-If it were, that is $\theta_i=0$ for all sufficiently large indices $i$, then the integrals in \eqref{eq: sur} were finite.
-Not only would the Counterexample fail, but we show in Lemma \ref{lem: prod} below that, in general, any weight $w$ which is the finite sum of tensor-products in single variables, satisfies the Smirnov property. \end{itemize} \end{remark} In the next section we drop either of these properties, obtaining thus sufficient conditions for the Smirnov property: